natalieagus/50005/docs/Labs/02-Lab2-TinyOS.md

 <br>
 **Natalie Agus (Summer 2024)**

-# TinyOS IRQ handler and SVC
+# TinyOS IRQ handler and SVC Handler
 {:.no_toc}

 In this lab, you are tasked to write an I/O interrupt handler (**asynchronous** interrupt) and an I/O supervisor call handler (**synchronous** interrupt) for a very simple OS called the TinyOS using the Beta assembly language that you have learned from 50002 last term.
 This is closely related to what we have learned last week regarding [hardware interrupt](https://natalieagus.github.io/50005/os/1-os-roles#hardware-interrupt) and [system call](https://natalieagus.github.io/50005/os/3-os-services#system-call) as part of Operating System services.